 How Can I Improve My Chinese Listening Skills?

-In addition to focusing on accents and tones as a solution to your listening problems, you may need to incorporate some more general practices into your study to take your Chinese listening to the next level.
+In addition to focusing on accents and tones as a solution to your listening problems, you may need to incorporate some more general practices into your study to take your Chinese listening practice to the next level.

 Here are some ‘bigger picture’ tips to see you through to success: